MediaSource: duration property

 Examples

-The following snippet is based on a simple example written by Nick Desaulniers (view the full demo live, or download the source for further investigation).
+The following snippet is based on an example written by Nick Desaulniers (view the full demo live, or download the source for further investigation).
 The function getMediaSource(), which is not defined here, returns a MediaSource.

 js